 "Yasbahoon يَسْبَحُونَ" means swimming.
 Today we know why the Quran used this word "swimming", because they are generating waves in spacetime.

-Built with Mobirise HTML5 Page Builder
+Designed with Mobirise Offline Web Builder